A Life Less Safe: telling the real stories of health inequities through research and film

 Describing experiences with qualitative research

-The qualitative study published in BMC Psychology interviewed 32 service users and carers of Black African, Black Caribbean, Indian, Pakistani or Bangladeshi descent and two community groups.
+The qualitative study published in BMC Public Health interviewed 32 service users and carers of Black African, Black Caribbean, Indian, Pakistani or Bangladeshi descent and two community groups.
 These interviews revealed multiple places and processes along health and care pathways that have the potential to exacerbate the unjust health gap in mortality that exists for Black and Asian people with serious mental illness (SMI).

 Half of the participants described safety issues in their care.
 This stemmed from a number of problems such as lack of access to care, lack of follow up and support, being treated unfairly and experiencing racism.
 Community organisations were perceived to have played an important supporting role during the pandemic and participants reported receiving help from a range of places, such as mental health charities and churches, and through adult education, exercise classes and music therapy groups.